LAST UPDATED: 13 February 2017

 With high profile celebrity support and petitions now reaching the millions (you can sign one here), the unprecedented international pressure on Yulin to permanently cancel the dog eating festival may soon be successful.

 But without cultural change, any victory is likely to be short lived.
-Because unless those who have grown up eating dogs learn to widen their circle of compassion to recognise dogs as ‘friends’, not ‘food’ — China’s dogs will always be at risk.
+Because unless those who have grown up eating dogs learn to widen their circle of compassion to recognise dogs as 'friends', not 'food' — China's dogs will always be at risk.
+And events like the Yulin dog meat festival will continue.

 Compassion through cultural change